LocalizedCNMC/HardcodeTextPatcher-Fabric/README-EN.md

 # Hardcode Patcher (WIP)

-An unofficial Fabric Port of Vault Patcher (WIP).
+An unofficial Fabric Port of Vault Patcher.
 Let the hard coded strings change into localization strings in some mods.

 [ZH-CN](README.md) / English